agrawa49/HackerRank/README.md

 # HackerRank
-My solutions to the HackerRank questions I solve.
+My java solutions to the HackerRank questions I solve.